Relintai/pandemonium_engine_docs/01_about/01_introduction.md

 where to look if you need info on a specific feature.

 Pandemonium Engine is a fork of the [Godot Engine](https://godotengine.org/) (specifically the
-[3.x](https://github.com/godotengine/godot/commits/3.x) branch).
-With heavy modifications.
+[3.x](https://github.com/godotengine/godot/commits/3.x) branch), with heavy modifications.
+You can think of it as an alternate Godot 4.x.

 Even though lots of things have been changed, most tutorials for godot should work with minimal tweaks.